crgmediagroup/opannounce/README.md

 # opannounce
 CMS for announcements.
 Embed posts in PHP.
+Please note that source code does not contain CSS or JS for the admin panel.

 ## Installation
 To install, first download the latest release.